omen4th/rangiffler/README.md

 # Rangiffler
 Welcome to Rangiffler!
-This project has been inspired by the teachings of QA.GURU, and I'm excited to share some of the key accomplishments I've achieved throughout my studies.
+This project has been inspired by my training at `QA.GURU`, and I'm excited to share some of the key accomplishments I've achieved throughout my studies.
+I hope that this repository will provide insight into my skills and approach to work.

 This repository showcases the work I've done using technologies:
 - Java 17